vidma/aac-speech-android/README.md

 <a href="https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=DY6954755BM48"><img src="https://www.paypalobjects.com/en_US/CH/i/btn/btn_donateCC_LG.gif" border="0" alt="Donate safely through PayPal"></a>

 INSTALATION
 -----------
 **Requirements**: Android 2.3+

-* Install the application from Android Market: https://market.android.com/details?id=com.epfl.android.aac_speech
+* Install the application from Google Play: https://market.android.com/details?id=com.epfl.android.aac_speech
-* Install gesture search http://www.google.com/mobile/gesture-search/  or from android market: https://market.android.com/details?id=com.google.android.apps.gesturesearch
+* Install gesture search http://www.google.com/mobile/gesture-search/  or from Google Play: https://market.android.com/details?id=com.google.android.apps.gesturesearch
-(note the tablets I tested the app with did not support Gesture Search -- you will get some more poor homemade search capabilities)
-* Run the application
-    * This will ask you to download the datafiles to continue (select Yes).
-This will download the 5000+ icons and the vocabularies (~20MB), so better do this on a stable WiFi connection and this will take couple of minutes.
-    * You may later update the dataset from menu->Settings->Update icons

 About Languages and Text-to-Speech:
 * to use French or English you have to set your phone/tablet language to the one you wish to use (go to your phone Settings)
-* you will also need text to speech engine to be installed (go to Settings->Install voice data etc).
+* make sure you have a text to speech engine installed (go to Settings->Install voice data etc).
-    * For much higher quality voices you may get the SVOX voices from android market ( https://market.android.com/details?id=com.svox.classic ) for around 3 EUR (include free fully featured two week trial).
+    * For higher quality voices you may get the SVOX voices from android market ( https://market.android.com/details?id=com.svox.classic ) for around 3 EUR (include free fully featured two week trial).
 Note: I'm not affiliated with them, just used and liked their quality.
-* English support is still experimental
+* English support is a bit experimental

 CURRENT ISSUES